Minimal models and abundance for positive characteristic log surfaces: Introduction

-(Minimal model theory) In characteristic zero, the minimal model theory has been developed by Kawamata, Koll\'ar, Mori, Shokurov and many others.
+In characteristic zero, the minimal model theory has been developed by Kawamata, Koll\'ar, Mori, Shokurov and many others.
 See, for example, \cite{KM} and \cite{KMM}.
 To establish fundamental theorems in minimal model theory, we use the Kodaira vanishing theorem and its generalization.

 But, in positive characteristic, there exist counter-examples to the Kodaira vanishing theorem even in the case where the dimension is two (cf. \cite{Raynaud}).
 In \cite{T}, the author established a weak Kodaira vanishing theorem for positive characteristic surfaces and established a basepoint free theorem for klt surfaces. \cite{Kollar} established the contraction theorem for smooth threefolds in positive characteristic. \cite{Kawamata} established the minimal model program for semi-stable threefolds in positive characteristic.